Neural Surface and Reflectance Modelling from 3D Radar Data: Introduction

-In this paper, we propose a neural implicit approach for 3D mapping from radar point clouds that offers both accurate surface reconstruction and modelling of view-dependent intensities.
-We base our method on the memory-efficient 3QFP representation, designed for dense lidar point clouds \cite{sun_3qfp_2024}, and learn a Signed Distance Field (SDF) for surface reconstruction directly from 3D radar data.
+In this paper, we propose a neural implicit approach for 3D mapping from radar point clouds that offers both accurate surface reconstruction and modelling of view-dependent reflectance.
+We base our method on the memory-efficient 3QFP representation, designed for dense lidar point clouds \cite{sun_3qfp_2024}, to learn a Signed Distance Field (SDF) for surface reconstruction directly from 3D radar data.
 Inspired by the architecture of NeuS2~\cite{wang_neus2_2023}, we introduce an intensity network that models view-dependent radar intensities, enabling our method to learn both geometric and reflective aspects from radar data.
-This network can implicitly account for sensor-specific constants of the radar equation, such as transmitted power and antenna gain.
-We further analyse the impact of the components of the NeuS2 architecture on the intensity reconstruction quality when applied to radar data.
+We further analyse the impact of NeuS2 architecture components on the intensity reconstruction quality when applied to radar.

 Our main contributions are as follows: \begin{itemize} \item A memory-efficient learnable radar reflectivity model that accounts for surface geometry and view-dependent backscatter, improving reconstruction quality and robustness in low-visibility and feature-poor environments. \item An evaluation of 3D reconstruction methods on two radar sensors with different noise characteristics. \item A discussion on metrics for assessing radar-based environment modelling. \end{itemize}